×

 同事 (tóng shì) — Colleague

-Use this for a person who works alongside you in the same workplace. 同事 emphasizes the work-related relationship rather than personal connections, and it’s a neutral term used to address and refer to people within a professional context.
+Use this for a person who works alongside you in the same workplace. 同事 emphasizes work-related relationships rather than personal connections, and it’s a neutral term used to address and refer to people within a professional context.
 Whether they’re close collaborators or people you have limited interaction with, they can all be referred to as 同事.

-哥们儿 (gē menr) — (Male) Buddy/pal (Beijing dialect)
+哥们儿 (gē men er) — (Male) Buddy/pal (Beijing dialect)

-哥们儿 is a colloquial term used in Beijing dialect.
+哥们儿 is a colloquial term used in the Beijing dialect.
 It’s an informal and friendly way to refer to a male friend, and it carries a sense of camaraderie and closeness.
 This term is often used between close buddies to address each other in a casual and affectionate manner.
 It’s similar to saying “buddy” or “pal” in English and reflects a comfortable and informal relationship between friends.

 女性朋友 (nǚ xìng péng you) — Female friend, and 男性朋友 (nánxìng péngyou) — Male friend